codedim/SqlPlaying/README.md

 The every offered Quiz is contained in a separate Database.
 Those databases are named as **test1**, **test2** and so on.

-In every such database you can find a table named **answers**, that consists possible answers (SQL queries) together with its corresponding IDs.
+In every such database, you can find a table named **answers**, that consists possible answers (SQL queries) together with its corresponding IDs.
 If you wish to compare your answer with my one, just type: